BrokeAssSoftware/cs2-modding-guide/asset-and-content.md

 ## Bringing Assets into the Unity Editor
 1. Launch the CS2 editor from the game launcher with developer mode enabled.
-2. Import meshes, materials, and textures into the project’s `Assets/` folder, keeping per-asset subfolders.
+2. Import meshes, materials, and textures into the project's `Assets/` folder, keeping per-asset subfolders.
 3. Create prefabs using the vanilla templates (building, prop, decal, surface) and assign exported materials.
-4. Validate lighting and normal orientation using the editor’s preview scenes.
+4. Validate lighting and normal orientation using the editor's preview scenes.
 5. Populate metadata (cost, maintenance, service radius) before exporting.

 ## Map and Scenario Authoring